rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 If possible, you should use one of the other test suites.
 If there is some minor feature missing which you need for your test, consider extending compiletest to add a header command for what you need.
-However, sometimes just running a bunch of commands is really what you need, `run-make` is here to the rescue!
+However, if running a bunch of commands is really what you need, `run-make` is here to the rescue!

 Each test should be in a separate directory with a `Makefile` indicating the commands to run.